BurakSevben/CVEs/Simple Expense Tracker/Simple Expense Tacker - SQL Injection-1.md

 + **CVE:** Reported, waiting for CVE number.

 ## Description:
- Simple Expense Tracker App 1.0 allows SQL Injection via the 'category' parameter in "http://localhost/simple-expense-tracker-app/endpoint/delete_expense.php?expense=1".
+ Simple Expense Tracker App 1.0 allows SQL Injection via the 'expense' parameter in "http://localhost/simple-expense-tracker-app/endpoint/delete_expense.php?expense=1".
 Exploiting this issue could allow an attacker to compromise the application, access or modify data, or exploit the latest vulnerabilities in the underlying database.

 ## Proof of Concept:
 + Go to this address: "http://localhost/simple-expense-tracker-app/"